CycloneDX/cyclonedx-python/README.md

 The SBOM will contain an aggregate of all your current project's dependencies, or those defined by the manifest you supply.

-CycloneDX is a lightweight BOM specification that is easily created, human-readable, and simple to parse.
+CycloneDX is a full-stack BOM specification that is easily created, human-readable, and simple to parse.

 Read the full [documentation][link_rtfd] for more details.